annewallace/answer-factory-docs/docs/AnswerFactoryHelp.md

 ___
 **Extract Vegetation** - Runs an algorithm over a raster acquisition to identify areas with vegetation in the image and generate vectors with information on and to notate where the vegetation is.
 "Vegetation" in this case is defined as any type of flora with healthy chlorophyll content.
 Note that discovering vegetation is not synonymous with extracting individual plants; an entire forest may generate a single vector as vegetation.
 To view a slide describing the recipe for the answer, [click here](../images/Answer%20Definitions/Vegetation.jpg).
 To view a demo of the answer, [click here](https://digitalglobe.wistia.com/medias/p88g3k6yre).
 ___
-**Extract Vegetation Change** - Runs Extract Vegetation algorithm over raster acquisitions and then compares the resulting vector outputs, displaying the difference.
+**Extract Vegetation Change** - Runs Extract Vegetation algorithm over multiple time series raster acquisitions and then compares the resulting vector outputs, displaying the difference.
 To view a demo of the answer, [click here](https://digitalglobe.wistia.com/medias/p88g3k6yre).
 ___
 **Extract Water** - Runs an algorithm over a raster acquisition to identify areas with water in the image and generate vectors with information on and to notate where the water is.
 To view a slide describing the recipe for the answer, [click here](../images/Answer%20Definitions/Water.jpg).
 ___
-**Extract Water Change** - Runs Extract Water algorithm over raster acquisitions and then compares the resulting vector outputs, displaying the difference.
+**Extract Water Change** - Runs Extract Water algorithm over multiple time series raster acquisitions and then compares the resulting vector outputs, displaying the difference.